 Berkeley Chamber Opera intends to change that.

 BCO is dedicated to presenting local professional opera singers in staged productions with a chamber orchestra in intimate venues in the San Francisco Bay Area.
-Founder Eliza O’Malley, who grew up in Berkeley, created BCO as an outgrowth of her work singing leading roles with such local opera companies as Verismo Opera, Handel Opera Project and Goat Hall Productions and producing concerts with the Dazzling Divas.
+Founder Eliza O’Malley, created BCO as an outgrowth of her work singing leading roles with such local opera companies as Verismo Opera, Handel Opera Project and Goat Hall Productions and producing concerts with the Dazzling Divas.

 The company’s first venture, Mozart’s Cosi fan Tutte, was performed at the historic Berkeley Piano Club in 2012 under the baton of Bay Area luminary Jonathan Khuner.
 It quickly sold out and received a standing ovation.
 2015 offered another Mozart favorite, Le Nozze di Figaro (the Marriage of Figaro), in two performances at the larger Hillside Club, just north of the U.C.
 Berkeley campus with conductor Osvaldo de Leon.
-Khuner joined the company again December 2016 for a critically acclaimed performance of Bellini’s I Capuleti ei Montecchi.
+BCO now makes the Hillside Club it’s home.

 BCO has also collaborated with William Ludtke’s Handel Opera Project in concert performances of Mozart’s rarely performed La Clemenza di Tito and The Abduction from the Seraglio as well as Cherubini’s Medee.